-This section is devoted to the proof of theorem~\ref{thm_clusters_convergence} for the case of the first model, i.e., the one defined with the largest cluster in the box~$\Lambda(n)$.
-The first step will be to show the exponential decay of the distribution of~$\abs{C_{max}}$ in the subcritical and supercritical phases, and the second step will be to prove a lower bound on the partition function.
+This section is devoted to the proof of the item~($i$) of theorem~\ref{thm_clusters_convergence}.
+In this case, the function~$p_n$ is defined by~$p_n(\omega)=\exp(-\abs{C_{max}(\omega)}/n^a)$, where~$C_{max}(\omega)$ denotes the largest cluster in the box~$\Lambda(n)$ in the configuration~$\omega$.
+As explained in the introduction, the first step is to show the exponential decay of the distribution of~$\abs{C_{max}}$ in the subcritical and supercritical phases.